emacs-mirror/emacs/mps/manual/source/topic/location.rst

 Testing dependencies for staleness
 ----------------------------------

-When the locations of blocks are used, first carry out the computation in the normal way.
+When the location of a block is used, first carry out the computation in the normal way.
 For example, when looking up a key in an address-based hash table, start by hashing the pointer and looking up the corresponding index in the table.